Configuring Scheduler Services with flightcontrol.json

 Scheduler Service Attributes

-The type for all web server services is scheduler
+The type for these services is scheduler

 , and should be specified like the following: